10 Interesting Diets of Top Actors and Actresses

 "The Nice Guys" - UK Premiere - Arrivals

 RUSSELL CROWE — GLUTEN-FREE DIET

-According to Men’s Health, in order to try to get back into “Gladiator” shape, Russell Crowe followed a gluten-free diet.
-When I asked Kelly Plowe, M.S., R.D., LIVESTRONG.COM’s nutritionist, if this was actually a good type of diet to lose weight and get fit, she said “Any time you start omitting food groups, you’re going to lose weight.
-A better approach is to look at the entire diet, and I recommend one that includes lean proteins, healthy fats, and lots of fruit and veggies.
+According to Men’s Health, in order to try to get back into Gladiator shape, Russell Crowe adopted a gluten-free diet.
+But don't be so quick to ditch gluten.
+"Any time you start omitting food groups, you’re going to lose weight," says registered dietician Kelly Plowe.
+"A better approach is to look at the entire diet, and I recommend one that includes lean proteins, healthy fats, and lots of fruit and veggies.
 A simple tip?
 Add two servings of vegetables to your diet each day — they’ll fill you up but are lower in calories.”

 Amy Adams Honored With Star On The Hollywood Walk Of Fame

 Even though actress Amy Adams has an enviable Hollywood physique, she doesn't go to extremes to get it.
 "Some of these actresses or public personas who are very public about their disciplined diets, more power to them," she told Allure magazine.
 "I just don't see the point."
 A typical day of eating might include whole grain toast with marmalade and margarine and one boiled egg for breakfast, vegetable soup with a bread roll and fruit for lunch, a nectarine and yogurt snack, and beef and vegetable tacos with cheese and a fresh fruit salad for dinner.